jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 rpki1/roa/YYYY/ZZZZ

-YYYY is an IP address representing the "startAddress" property of a CIDR address block within a ROA and ZZZZ is a CIDR length representing its "prefixLength" property, as described in (#roa_object_class).
+YYYY/ZZZZ is a string representing the "ip" property of a CIDR address block within a ROA, as described in (#roa_object_class).
 The following URL would be used to find information for the most-specific ROA matching the "192.0.2.0/25" CIDR:

 ```
 https://example.net/rdap/rpki1/roa/192.0.2.0/25